Request to call (Puru)

 Tips for guides and porters: It is customary to tip your guides and porters at the end of the trek.
 A general rule is to budget around $10 per person daily for tips.

 It is highly recommended that you purchase travel insurance before embarking on your trek.
-Prices can vary widely depending on the type of coverage you need, but you can expect to pay around $100 to $200 for a basic policy.
+Prices can vary widely depending on the type of coverage you need, but a basic policy costs around $100 to $200.

 Several permits are required for the Short Everest Base Camp Trek: